Top 3 boiler maintenance tips

-During the coldest times of the year, you should have the heating on for at least a couple of hours a day to prevent freezing, even if you’re going away and leaving the house empty.
+During the coldest times of the year, you should have the heating on for at least a couple of hours a day to prevent freezing.
+This should be done even if you’re going away and leaving the house empty.

 If you don’t, you could come home to freezing pipes and a broken boiler – a nightmare scenario.
 If your boiler stops working, this is one of the first things you should check – you could have a frozen condensate pipe.
 Here’s a video showing you how to diagnose and thaw it:

 One of the most obvious boiler maintenance tips is also one of the most important – get it checked on a regular basis by a professional you trust.
-Ask friends and family to recommend an engineer they’ve used or go directly to the manufacturer so you know it’s someone you can trust.
+Ask friends and family to recommend an engineer they’ve used or go directly to the manufacturer.

-Boilers should be checked at least every 12 months (if you’re the landlord of a rental property, it’s a legal requirement) and most companies/manufacturers will do boiler servicing during the spring and summer months.
+Boilers should be checked at least every 12 months.
+If you’re the landlord of a rental property, it’s actually a legal requirement!
+Most companies/manufacturers will do boiler servicing during the spring and summer months.